 Byrd is an undersized TE who has shown a willingness to block in-line, although that may not be his strength.
 He has the movement traits and route running to be a good pass catching target, and after a year on the roster will have his chance to prove himself this offseason.
 If he shows a special teams prowess, he could make the active roster or spend another year on the Practice Squad.

 Tonyan is a QB turned TE who displays tremendous athleticism, but may not have the physicality and toughness to play the position in the NFL.
 Rader is a former d-linemen who has demonstrated good hands, excellent strength in the run game, but lacks explosiveness to get open in the pass game.
 Smith is another average athlete who combines toughness and good hands to contribute.
 All three will be competing for a spot on the Practice Squad.

 Barring injury, Tight End is likely to be a position with little controversy this offseason.
 However, TE is shaping up to be a major factor on the Packers ability to have a successful offensive season in 2018.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig